Great Falls College MSU plan for CARES Act Student Emergency Funding (HEERF) Distribution

 Applications will be reviewed for eligibility by the Financial Aid department.

 Funds will be distributed through Student Accounts on a first-come, first-served basis and can be requested any time until funds run out or April 2021, whichever is first.
 Students are strongly encouraged to sign up for direct deposit.
 Otherwise, physical checks will be mailed to students’ address of record.

-Funds may be available for the Fall 2020 semester for expenses incurred as a result of further campus disruption.
-Applications will be available at the Financial Aid Office and will be reviewed once Fall 2020 courses begin.
+Funds were available for the Fall 2020 semester for expenses incurred as a result of further campus disruption.